shreyakhale/Smart-Agriculture-System/README.md

-Sure, I've added an "Understanding the Flask Application" section to the README to explain the key aspects of your Flask application.
-Here's the updated README with the new section:

----

 # Smart Agriculture System

 ## Abstract

-Smart Agriculture System is an innovative project that leverages IoT sensors, Arduino, and a web application to monitor and automate various aspects of farming.
+Smart Agriculture System is an innovative project that leverages IoT sensors, Arduino, and a WEB APPLICATION to monitor and automate various aspects of farming.
 By combining cutting-edge technology and agriculture, this project aims to improve crop yield and overall farm management.

 ## Features